w3c/PFE-analysis/results/noise_simulations.md

 several different methods of adding noise to a request.
 The result of the simulations found:
 - Without noise a portion of requests can be matched to a small number of pages in some scripts.
 - Adding noise was effective in reducing the proportion of requests that can be matched to a small number of pages.
-- Weighting the randomly chosen codepoints by frequency of occurence improved effectiveness signifcantly.
+- Weighting the randomly chosen codepoints by frequency of occurrence improved effectiveness significantly.
 - Varying the amount of noise inverse to the size of the original request improved effectiveness.
 - The amount of noise that needs to be added varies by script.